 The Ordinance also requires building services installations in prescribed buildings to comply with the "Code of Practice for Energy Efficiency of Building Services Installation", hereinafter referred as the "Building Energy Code" or "BEC", which was collectively issued with the EAC by EMSD.
+The new version of the code is the 2015 edition (known as the BEC 2015, in short) and was issued on the same day as the EAC 2015.

-1.2 Technical Guidelines (TG-EAC)
+1.2 Technical Guidelines (TG-EAC 2015)

-To assist in understanding the energy audit engineering requirements in the EAC against the legislative background of the Ordinance, EMSD in collaboration with various professional institutions, trade associations, academia and government departments issued this publication - the "Technical Guidelines on Code of Practice for Building Energy Audit", in short TG-EAC.
-The TG-EAC provides an overview and certain explanations of the legislative requirements and the EAC's engineering requirements, with illustrative tables, diagrams and examples, and in particular detail descriptions on the issuance of form and report in the demonstration of compliance.
-For purpose of ready cross reference, the headings of the clauses in the TG-EAC have the relevant EAC clause numbers marked in brackets alongside.
+To assist in understanding the energy audit engineering requirements in the EAC against the legislative background of the Ordinance, EMSD in collaboration with various professional institutions, trade associations, academia and government departments issues technical guidelines correspondent to each Energy Audit Code edition.
+This publication the "Technical Guidelines on Code of Practice for Building Energy Audit, 2015 Edition", in short TG-EAC 2015, is prepared as the supporting document for the EAC 2015.
+The TG-EAC 2015 provides an overview and certain explanations of the legislative requirements and the EAC 2015's engineering requirements, with illustrative tables, diagrams and examples, and in particular detail descriptions on the issuance of form and report in the demonstration of compliance.
+For purpose of ready cross reference, the headings of the clauses in the TG-EAC 2015 have the relevant EAC 2015 clause numbers marked in brackets alongside.

-Serving as guidelines to the EAC and being not a legislative document, the TG-EAC should not take precedence over the Ordinance or the EAC in respect of interpretations of the intent and meaning of the requirements in the Ordinance and the EAC.
-Being a guidelines document, the TG-EAC provides, in parallel to the basic understanding of the requirements of the EAC, the good engineering practices for enhanced energy audit results.
+Serving as guidelines to the EAC 2015 and being not a legislative document, the TG-EAC 2015 should not take precedence over the Ordinance or the EAC 2015 in respect of interpretations of the intent and meaning of the requirements in the Ordinance and the EAC 2015.
+Being a guidelines document, the TG-EAC 2015 provides, in parallel to the basic understanding of the requirements of the EAC 2015, the good engineering practices for enhanced energy audit results.

-A separate technical guidelines document supplementing the BEC in respect of energy efficiency of building services installations is also issued, which is outside the scope of the TG-EAC.
+A separate technical guidelines document supplementing the BEC 2015 in respect of energy efficiency of building services installations is also issued, which is outside the scope of the TG-EAC 2015.